sticknet/stick-protocol/ios_installation.md

 pod 'Mantle', :modular_headers => true
 ```

-4. Copy the `DatabaseSetup` directory into your project.
+4. Copy the `stick-protocol/ios/StickProtocol/DatabaseSetup` directory into your project.

 5. Add the following to your bridging header: